inviqa/MX_HelperBar/README.md

 This command allow you to enable or disable template path hints as you were doing it from _Stores -> Configuration -> Advanced -> Developer -> Debug_

-For instance you choose _Template Path Hints for: Storefront Enable_ this will set:
+For instance choose _Template Path Hints for: Storefront Enable_ and this will set:
 _Enabled Template Path Hints for Storefront_ and _Add Block Names to Hints_ to 'Yes'

 ## Contributing
-By making this open source we hope others will use and gain value from and use it as part of their projects.
+By making this open source we hope others will gain value from it and use it as part of their projects.
-Please share any feedback, suggestions and additions so we can help make Magento 2 even faster, easier and simpler to work with and to develop amazing e-commerce experiences on.
+Please share any feedback, suggestions and additions so we can help make Magento 2 even faster, easier and simpler to work with and to develop amazing e-Commerce experiences on.

 If you wish to contribute to the Helper Bar: